 If you are a hop grower, you're not alone.
 In fact, the United States is one of the leading countries in hop production.

-Other challenges you may face can include weeds and pests like two-spotted spider mites, which can quickly lay waste to your complete hop crop.6 Fortunately, Kemin provides high-quality solutions for growing hops successfully in all conditions and situations, particularly when it comes to the issue of spider mites.
+Other challenges you may face can include weeds and pests like two-spotted spider mites, which can quickly lay waste to your entire hop crop.6 Fortunately, Kemin provides high-quality solutions for growing hops successfully in all conditions and situations, particularly when it comes to the issue of devastating pests.

 One of the hop grower’s greatest enemies is the two-spotted spider mite.6 This widespread crop pest loves the hot and dry conditions often found in hop fields.
 They cover your crops with an unsightly white webbing, which protects them from predators and pesticides.
 Then, they feed on the liquid inside plant cells, doing dramatic damage to the hop plant and cones, reducing yields and negatively affecting hop quality.7-8